Important Florida Medicaid Numbers

 Do all Florida Elder Law Attorneys Help with Medicaid Planning?

-No. Many say that they do, but will really refer that portion of a client's need to a firm that focuses on medicaid planning.
+No. Many say that they do, but they will refer that portion of a client's need to a firm that focuses on Medicaid planning.
 There is nothing wrong with that.
 No firm "does it all," be wary of any firm claiming otherwise.
 Medicaid planning is a highly specialized sub-specialty.
-Medicaid law is a federal and state joint program, so Elder Law attorneys engaging in medicaid work need to keep up with federal changes and changes in state law and regulations promulgated by the Florida Department of Children and Families (the agency that determines Medicaid eligibility) and The Agency for Health Care Administration (the agency that administers Medicaid services).
+Medicaid law is a federal and state joint program, so Miami elder law attorneys engaging in Medicaid work need to keep up with federal changes and changes in state law and regulations promulgated by the Florida Department of Children and Families (the agency that determines Medicaid eligibility) and The Agency for Health Care Administration (the agency that administers Medicaid services).

 Can a Florida Elder Law Attorney also help with Estate Planning?

 Yes.
-As elder-care lawyers, we will typically handle estate planning as part of our elder law and medicaid planning practice.
-If you or a loved need assistance with your Will, Revocable Trust, Power of Attorney, Health Care Advanced Directives, etc..., we would be happy to assist with these estate-planning documents.
+As elder law lawyers, we typically handle estate planning as part of our elder law and Medicaid planning practice.
+If you or a loved needs assistance with your Will, Revocable Trust, Power of Attorney, Health Care Advanced Directives, etc..., we would be happy to assist with these estate-planning documents.

-I use the terms Elder Law Attorney, elder care attorney, and Medicaid-Planning Attorney interchangeably.
-I consider myself an elder law attorney, in that I guide my elderly clients in Florida through a host of issues that uniquely impact their lives – even beyond Medicaid planning.
+I use the terms Elder Law Attorney, elder care attorney, and Medicaid Planning Attorney interchangeably.
+I consider myself an elder law attorney in that I guide my elderly clients in Florida through a host of issues that uniquely impact their lives – even beyond Medicaid planning.
 These issues can bring, in tow, a host of emotional issues and uncomfortable family dynamics.
 For example, how does someone talk to their elderly parent about taking away their driver's license?
-An elder-law attorney can help.
-More on that emotionally-charged issue below.
-But we also regularly assist our clients with estate-planning issues as well.
+An Aventura elder law attorney can help—more on that emotionally-charged issue below.
+But we regularly assist our clients with estate-planning issues as well.

 What is the difference between an Elder Law Attorney and an Estate Planning Attorney?

-Practically speaking, a traditional estate planning attorney (who only handles estate planning) will draft advanced directives and a power of attorney; but they really center their practice around the Will and Trust (which plans for what will happen after their client passes away).
+Practically speaking, a traditional estate planning attorney (who only handles estate planning) will draft advanced directives and a power of attorney.
+Still, they center their practice around the Will and Trust (which plans for what will happen after their client passes away).
 While the trust and Last Will and Testament are very important documents; for the Elder Law attorney, a very specifically thought out power of attorney and advanced health care directives are the most important documents – because these are the documents that will serve our elder law clients while they are alive and need extra help and access to affordable healthcare.
-This sounds simple, and maybe even duplicative, but the practical effect on our client’s actual lifetime needs is tremendous.
+This sounds simple and maybe even duplicative, but the practical effect on our client's lifetime needs is tremendous.

 15 Common Medicaid Planning Terms